-To keep your breath fresh and clean, you must get rid of any gum disease, and always keep your mouth fresh and clean.
-If you have bad breath, try keeping a note of all the foods you eat and any medicines you are taking.
-Take this note to your dentist who may be able to suggest a way to solve the problem.
+To keep your breath fresh and clean, you must get rid of any gum disease.
+And always keep your mouth fresh and clean.
+If you have bad breath, Maintain a note of all the foods you eat and any medicines you are taking.
+Take this note to your dentist, As they may be able to suggest a way to solve the problem.

-- Use a mouthwash- some mouthwash contains antibacterial agents that can kill bacteria that cause bad breath.
+- Use mouthwash: Some mouthwash contains antibacterial agents that can kill bacteria that cause bad breath.
 If you are constantly suffering from bad breath, visit your dentist or hygienist to make sure that the mouthwash is not masking a more serious underlying problem.

-- Chew sugar-free gum-it stimulates saliva and prevent your mouth from drying out.
+Use sugar-free chewing gum: They stimulate saliva and prevent your mouth from drying out.

 Will using mouthwash helps?

 Most mouthwashes only prevent bad breath for a short time.
 So if you think that you are using a mouthwash a lot, talk to your dentist.
-Some mouthwashes that are suggested for gum disease can cause tooth staining if you use them for a long time.
+Some mouthwashes used for gum disease can cause tooth staining if you use them for a long time.
 It is essential to read the instruction or ask your dentist how to use them.

 How can I prevent bad breath if l am wearing dentures?